 The Oregon Health & Science University School of Dentistry is a publicly supported institution located in Portland, a city of 562,690 residents in a greater metropolitan area of approximately 2 million.
-The School of Dentistry is located in our new home on the waterfront in southwest Portland.
+The School of Dentistry is located in the Collaborative Life Sciences Building, our new home on the waterfront in southwest Portland.
 Paths for joggers, bicyclists and pedestrians connect the University with the heart of the city just one mile away.
 The dental school was established in 1898, and the School of Dentistry became incorporated into the Oregon State System of Higher Education in 1945.
 Since 1974, the School of Dentistry has been part of the Oregon Health & Science University, an institution devoted solely to educating health professionals and biomedical researchers.
 A dental school is more than just an institution, courses, classrooms and clinics--it’s people.
 OHSU dental students find friendly people who work together as a team toward one goal: providing each student with the best dental education available.

 THE DENTAL PROGRAM